wilhelmklopp/introduction-to-apis/README.md

 # introduction-to-apis
-Introduction to APIs Workshop at CopenHacks 2017
+Introduction to APIs Workshop at CopenHacks 2017 :sailboat:

 ## Pre-workshop instructions
 - If you don't already have a twitter account, create one [here](https://twitter.com)